davehorton/connect/Readme.md

 [![drachtio logo](http://www.dracht.io/images/definition_only-cropped.png)](http://davehorton.github.io/drachtio/)

 drachtio is a Node.js-based middleware framework for building [SIP](https://www.ietf.org/rfc/rfc3261.txt) applications.
-It is inspired by classic http middleware frameworks such as [connect](https://github.com/senchalabs/connect) and [expressjs](http://expressjs.com/), and developers who are familiar with such frameworks will find it quite easy to understand and work with.
+It is inspired by classic http middleware frameworks such as [connect](https://github.com/senchalabs/connect) and [expressjs](http://expressjs.com/), and developers who are familiar with such frameworks will find it quite easy to use.

-For developers new to SIP and VoIP in general, drachtio provides an easy path to building full-functional SIP applications; those more experienced with the SIP protocol will appreciate the flexibility that drachtio provides in terms of enabling any kind of SIP element: proxy servers, registars, user agent clients and servers, and back-to-back user agents.
+For those developers new to SIP and VoIP in general, drachtio provides an easy path to building full-functional SIP applications; while experienced SIP application developers will appreciate the flexibility that drachtio provides in terms of enabling any kind of SIP element: proxy servers, registars, user agent clients and servers, and back-to-back user agents.

 drachtio works in concert with [drachtio-server](https://github.com/davehorton/drachtio-server) -- drachtio-server implements the SIP stack and handles low-level SIP message processing, while drachtio-based applications provide the higher level application logic and control the actions of a drachtio server over a TCP network connection.

-drachtio also enables the higher level frameworks [drachtio-srf](https://github.com/davehorton/drachtio-srf) - the drachtio sigaling resource framework, and [drachtio-fsmrf](https://github.com/davehorton/drachtio-fsmrf) - the drachtio media resource framework.
-Generally speaking, developers should consider using drachtio for simpler SIP applications such as proxy servers and registrars, using drachtio-srf for more complex application patterns such as back-to-back user agents, and should incorporate drachtio-fsmrf when media processing features such as IVR, conferencing, or recording are required.
+drachtio also enables the higher level frameworks
++ [drachtio-srf](https://github.com/davehorton/drachtio-srf) - the drachtio sigaling resource framework, and
++ [drachtio-fsmrf](https://github.com/davehorton/drachtio-fsmrf) - the drachtio media resource framework.

+> Tip: Use drachtio for simple SIP applications (proxy servers, registrars, simple clients); use drachtio-srf for more complex applications that require SIP Dialog support.
+Incorporate drachtio-fsmrf with drachtio-srf when these more complex applications require media processing features (e.g. IVR, conferencing, recording, etc).

 ```js
 //sample application: a SIP proxy